-A Night Out: National Museum of the American Indian Gala
+What: National Museum of the American Indian 20th Anniversary Gala.

 Where: National Museum of the American Indian.